timothyyu/ml_monorepo/README.md

 # ml_monorepo
-super-monorepo for machine learning and algorithmic trading
+Super-monorepo for machine learning and algorithmic trading.

+All Sub-repositories retain and inherit the copyright of their respective license and author (MIT, Apache, BSD, etc.).